 The Employment Tribunal will normally consist of three members: a legally qualified employment judge (or chairman in Northern Ireland) and two lay members.
 In certain circumstances in England, Wales and Scotland, the hearing can be held before an employment judge alone, such as in claims for unfair dismissal.

 The employee may appear in person, or be represented by a professional adviser.
-Public funding (or 'legal aid' in Northern Ireland) is not available for representation at the hearing in England or Wales.
+Public funding (or 'legal aid' in Northern Ireland) is not available for representation at the hearing in England, Wales or Northern Ireland.
 A specific type of legal aid is available for representation at a hearing in Scotland.

 Generally, if it is alleged that there has been a constructive dismissal, then the employee will open the case, as the burden of proof will be on the employee to establish that in the circumstances, they had no alternative but to terminate their employment.